musically-ut/seqfile/README.rst

 The returned file will exist, be empty, and can be opened for writing.

 Installing
 ----------

-This package is available from PyPi_.
+This package is available from `PyPi <https://pypi.python.org/pypi/seqfile>`.

 ::

     pip install seqfile

 You can install the bleeding edge directly from the source: